Usbac/wolff/docs/testing.md

 ### Not fully covered elements

-The following elements are available in the tests but are not fully covered:
+The following elements are available in the tests but are not 100% covered:

 * Session
-* Maintenance
 * Request
 * Response